Sense-Studios/VirtualMixerProject-depricated/README.md

     <canvas/>
     <script>

+      // set up renderer and video
-      // this is the actual code for the mixer var renderer = new GlRenderer();
+      var renderer = new GlRenderer();
       var testSource1 = new GifSource(   renderer, { src: 'path/to/somefile.gif' } );
       var testSource2 = new VideoSource( renderer, { src: 'path/to/somefile.mp4' } );

-      var mixer1 = new Mixer( renderer, { source1: testSource1, source2: testSource2 } );
+      // this is the actual code for the mixer var mixer1 = new Mixer( renderer, { source1: testSource1, source2: testSource2 } );
       var output = new Output( renderer, mixer1 )

+      // start the renderer
       renderer.init();
       renderer.render();